darkewaffle/nimbic_system/USERGUIDE.md

 | Give Half-orc Barbarians +2 Constitution and -2 Wisdom|`nimbic.exe --mode:modifyability --con:2 --wis:-2 --class:0 --race:5` |
 | Purge all backups found in the `servervault` except for the latest one|`nimbic.exe --mode:purgebackups --prod` |
 | Restore .bic backups in the `servervault` from directories dated 20241112_081500|`nimbic.exe --mode:restorebackup --restorefrom:20241112_081500 --prod` |

+## Credits

+Many thanks to the [neverwinter.nim project](https://github.com/niv/neverwinter.nim) whose code to convert GFF (.bic is a form of GFF) to .json and extract the Sqlite files within provides the basis this project.